NethServer/docs/administrator-manual/en/shared_folder.rst

 A *shared folder* is a place where files can be accessed by a group of people using Samba (SMB/CIFS).

+To create, edit and delete a shared folder go to the :guilabel:`Shared folders` page.

 Authorizations
 --------------